 It is proposed to retain stormwater on the building rooftop by installing restricted flow roof drains.
-The following calculations assume the roof will be equipped with standard Watts Model R1100 Accuflow Roof drains.
+The following calculations assume the roof will be equipped with standard Zurn model Z-105-5 Control-Flo single notch roof drains.

-Watts Drainage "Accutrol" roof drain weir data has been used to calculate a practical roof release rate and detention storage volume for the rooftops.
-It should be noted that the "Accutrol" weir has been used as an example only, and that other products may be specified for use, provided that the total roof drain release rate is restricted to match the maximum rate of release indicated in Table 2, and that sufficient roof storage is provided to meet (or exceed) the resulting volume of detained stormwater.
-Proposed drain release rates have been calculated based on the Accutrol weir setting at 1⁄4 open.
+Zurn Control-Flo roof drain weir data has been used to calculate a practical roof release rate and detention storage volume for the rooftops.
+It should be noted that the selected roof drain has been used as an example only, and that other products may be specified for use, provided that the total roof drain release rate is restricted to match the maximum rate of release indicated in Table 2, and that sufficient roof storage is provided to meet (or exceed) the resulting volume of detained stormwater.
 Storage volume and controlled release rate are summarized in Table 2: